-- □ If there is any file with the "missing" status (that is, the system is unable to find in the given location), openSF will assume that this file will be in the right place when needed, so it leaves the responsibility of placing it in the correct place to the user or to process outside the system.
-A fatal error will be raised and the execution stopped if a module cannot locate the needed file. - □ If there is any parameter not valid, openSF will show a message warning the user.
-The session can be run with parameters in a not valid state. - □ In some cases like executing iterative sessions or sequences of the same modules, some of the modules may be redundant (that is, they will generate the same output because they are run with the same input and configuration).
+- ☐ If there is any other file with the "missing" status (that is, the system is unable to find in the given location), openSF will assume that this file will be in the right place when needed, so it leaves the responsibility of placing it in the correct place to the user or to process outside the system.
+A fatal error is likely to be raised by a module if it cannot locate a needed file. - ☐ If there is any parameter not valid, openSF will show a message warning the user.
+The session can be run with parameters in a not valid state, but modules may then raise errors and stop the execution if they cannot parse the value, if a parameter points to a nonexisting file, etc. - ☐ In some cases like executing iterative sessions or sequences of the same modules, some of the modules may be redundant (that is, they will generate the same output because they are run with the same input and configuration).

-ist of models to be executed s

-/ou can choose to either exect ite or ignore them.

-Model Redundant?
+Model Redun

-onosphereModule (1.0)
+Ionosphere eModule (1.0)

-GeometryModule (1.0)
+GeometryN Module (1.0)

-OSSModule (1.0)
+OSSModule e (1.0)

-SceneGenerator (1.0)
+SceneGen erator (1.0)

-L1bGenerator (1.0)
+L1bGenera ator (1.0)

-L2Retrieval (1.0)
+L2Retrieva l (1.0)

-Figure 4-75: Session execution - Redundancy
+Figure 4-76: Session execution - Redundancy

-Figure 4-75 shows the dialog that shall pop-up in case there is any redundancy.
+Figure 4-76 shows the dialog that shall pop-up in case there is any redundancy.
 Users can choose to either execute or ignore all the modules marked as redundant.
-Ignoring them saves a lot of processing time.

-Once every validity check is fulfilled, a background process (Figure 4-76) will run the simulation and information concerning it will be given to the user in two different ways.
+Once every validity check is fulfilled, a background process (Figure 4-77) will run the simulation and information concerning it will be given to the user in two different ways.
 One is the log window and another is the "session progress" window.
 The window presents a progress bar showing the percentage of session progress and a button to abort/close the execution.